bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Treasure/SI_CH3_Treasure Creation.md

 ## Oracle: Treasure Location
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Treasure#^Location]]` | Guidance
-> If you’re not sure of a treasure’s location—such as when chasing down a rumored treasure or gathering details on a treasure-related quest—check this table. ^guidance-OclTreasureLocation
+> If you’re not sure of a treasure’s location—such as when chasing down a rumored treasure or gathering details on a treasure-related quest—check this table. ^guidance-Location

 | dice: 1d100 | Result [skull] _[[#Oracle Cursed Treasure Location\|below]]_ |
 | :---: | --- |